MrJadaml/app-ideas/apps/sailing/marina-yacht-club-services.md

 Should let users see a global map showing "sister" or "partner" marinas/clubs
   - To see how to plan trips to take advantage of partner benifits
-  - More populated the map, a better selling point for the Yacht Club Should list services available at that marina/club
+  - More populated the map, a better selling point for the Yacht Club Should provide a booking interface for charterable boats
+  - Boatsetter.com
+Should list services available at that marina/club
   - More universal platfrom for continuity among all marinas/clubs Should use the mapping-framework